South Sudan traders hope talks open border with old foe Sudan

 By Alexander Dziadosz

-BENTIU, South Sudan, Sept 24 Sandwiched between two of South Sudan's biggest oilfields, residents in Bentiu, a dusty town near the boundary with Sudan might expect a steady supply of cheap fuel.
+BENTIU, South Sudan Sandwiched between two of South Sudan's biggest oilfields, residents in Bentiu, a dusty town near the boundary with Sudan might expect a steady supply of cheap fuel.

 But since cross-border trade halted ahead of South Sudan's secession last year, Unity state and other frontier regions have had to truck petrol down hundreds of miles of dirt roads from Kenya and Uganda at a premium, spurring double-digit inflation.